devflowinc/trieve/README.md

 - **📆 Recency Biasing**: Easily bias search results for what was most recent to prevent staleness
 - **🛠️ Tunable Merchandizing**: Adjust relevance using signals like clicks, add-to-carts, or citations
 - **🕳️ Filtering**: Date-range, substring match, tag, numeric, and other filter types are supported.
-- **🧐 Duplicate Detection**: Check out our docs on [collision-based dup detection](https://docs.trieve.ai/duplicate_detection) to learn about how we handle duplicates.
-This is a setting you can turn on or off.
 - **👥 Grouping**: Mark multiple chunks as being part of the same file and search on the file-level such that the same top-level result never appears twice

 **Are we missing a feature that your use case would need?** - call us at [628-222-4090](mailto:+16282224090), make a [Github issue](https://github.com/devflowinc/trieve/issues), or join the [Matrix community](https://matrix.to/#/#trieve-general:trieve.ai) and tell us!
 We are a small company who is still very hands-on and eager to build what you need; professional services are available.